-The Carrier's evidence of this purported historical practice was excluded from consideration in the Knapp Awards on procedural grounds.
-As a result, the Carrier argues that the Board never addressed the central issue it argues here: that this long-standing and widespread practice of using contractors to perform the disputed work removed the work from the Scope of the Agreement.
-Therefore, it argues that the Knapp Awards are not precedential.
-The Knapp Awards did suggest, however, that even if the record contained evidence of a long-standing practice of using contractors under the Southern System Agreement, "[s]uch a practice, if proven, would not remove the work from the scope of the Agreement.
+The Knapp Awards suggested that even if the record contained evidence of a long-standing practice of using contractors under the Southern System Agreement, "[s]uch a practice, if proven, would not remove the work from the scope of the Agreement.
 It would instead establish either a past practice or a mixed practice of scope-covered work being performed by outside forces, which could remove the notice requirement."